Sponsored by Visit Denmark

 What’s your favorite place to eat in Odense?
 Please share in a comment below.

 This travel guide is sponsored by Visit Denmark.
-All the places were selected by us, and our sponsor had no influence on the recommendations or content of this article.
+All the places were selected by me, and the sponsor had no influence on the recommendations or content of this article.
+I received no monetary payment.
 The guide contains an affiliate link to booking.com.